babyfish-ct/graphql-state/site/function-and-gif.md

 ### 2.3.
 Database style trigger
 The built-in cache database supports triggers.
 Not only does the framework use it internally to achieve the purpose of data intelligent maintenance, the triggers are also exposed as public APIs so that developers can customize more intelligent behaviors.

+### 2.4.
+Access REST service

+For existing REST services, the framework supports mapping REST services to GraphQL services on the client side, using GraphQL semantics, and enjoying  the syntactic sugar provided by [graphql-ts-client](https://github.com/babyfish-ct/graphql-ts-client)

 ## 3. HTTP optimization